 - 1. y_1 gives positive (and comparable) weighting to all 5 marks.
 This is thus a weighted average of the marks, and reflects overall ability (or studiousness it is difficult to tell these apart from exam performances alone!). - 2. y_2 gives positive weight to C and negative weight to O. This is thus a contrast between open-book and closed-book exams.
-(Students differ greatly, just as people generally do; most students have a definite preference for one or the other; this is often gender-linked). - 3. y_3 gives positive weight to Vectors, Algebra and Aalysis, and negative weight to Mechanics and Statistics.
-This is thus a pure-applied contrast (though this would also depend on who taught what!).
+(Students differ greatly, like people generally; most students have a definite preference here; this is often gender-linked). - 3. y_3 gives positive weight to Vectors, Algebra and Aalysis, and negative weight to Mechanics and Statistics.
+This is thus a pure-applied contrast (but would also depend on who taught what!).
 Again, most students have a definite preference for one or the other.
-The last two are less important because of the smaller size of l_4 , l_5 , and have no clear interpretation.
+The last two are less important, as l_4 , l_5 are smaller and lack a clear interpretation.
 We would retain 3 principal components here.
+We could also use three factors (see above for references to factor analysis).
+Similarly for financial stock prices, where the three main factors may be: state of the economy; industrial sector; quality of management.
 Covariances v. correlations.

-One of the main problems with PCA is that it is scale-dependent: the outcome depends on the numbers, and these depend on the units used to measure them.
+One of the main problems with PCA is that it is scale-dependent: the outcome depends on the numbers, hence on the units used.
 The choice of units is often arbitrary, and then PCA does not have any intrinsic meaning.
 Also PCA looks for SLCs of maximum variability, and the variability can be increased arbitrarily by blowing up the scale in which some variable is measured.
 So we need to look at and choose the scale of each variable, and this depends on context.
 If we use the covariance matrix S, we allow different variables to have differing importance.
-If we standardise each variance to 1, we pass from S to the correlation matrix R. This is independent of scale and intrinsically meaningful, but we have now forced all p variables to have the same importance, which may or may not be sensible, again depending on context.
+If we standardise each variance to 1, we pass from S to the correlation matrix R. This is independent of scale and intrinsically meaningful, but now all p variables have the same importance, which may/may not be sensible, depending on context.
 Moral: think carefully whether to use S or R before doing PCA.
-For a thorough discussion, see e.g. [K] Section 2.2.5, esp. p.65-66.
-Other topics.
+For more here, see e.g. [K] 2.2.5, esp. p.65-66.